FAUSTMANNSTEF/Home-Centralised-IoT-Control-Center/backend/Interview.md

 - Wrap all hardware commands in `try/except` to catch offline errors
   **Pros:** Backend never crashes, provides meaningful HTTP errors
   **Cons:** Doesn’t proactively know offline devices

+What is Uvicorn

+Regarding Github action pipeline flake & ruff for linting
+What is requirements.txt i used pipreqs for it when should i use it requirements.txt vs requirements-dev.txt

+.github file what does it do, Yaml files what do they do , how is this a pipeline